VMSB-343

 Marine Scout Bombing Squadron 343 (VMSB-343) was a dive bomber squadron of the United States Marine Corps.
-Nicknamed “Gregory's Gorilla's”, they were active during World War II but saw limited action due to being assigned to fly anti-submarine patrols from Midway Atoll for their only deployed tour.
-The squadron later took part in the occupation of Northern China after the war and returned to the United States to be decommissioned on June 10, 1946.
+Nicknamed "Gregory's Gorillas", it saw limited action during World War II due to being assigned to fly anti-submarine patrols from Midway Atoll during its only deployed tour.
+After the war, the squadron later took part in the occupation of Northern China then returned to the United States to be decommissioned on June 10, 1946.
 To date, no other Marine Corps squadron has carried the lineage and honors of VMSB-343.